AyberkYavuz/fastapi_examples/README.md

 to run flask_ml_server.py, click the run button of your code editor.

+## Load Testing

+Load testing of machine learning backend APIs has several benefits, including:

+1. Scalability testing: Load testing helps to assess the scalability of the machine learning backend API.
+By simulating high traffic scenarios, you can determine how well the API can handle a large number of requests and users.

+2. Performance optimization: Load testing can also help to identify bottlenecks and performance issues in the machine learning backend API.
+This can enable developers to optimize the code and infrastructure to improve the API's performance.

+3. Stability testing: Load testing can reveal any stability issues in the machine learning backend API.
+By simulating different scenarios and load levels, you can identify potential failure points and areas that need improvement.

+4. Cost optimization: Load testing can help to optimize costs associated with the machine learning backend API.
+By identifying the maximum load that the API can handle, developers can determine the optimal infrastructure configuration needed to support the expected traffic and usage levels.

+5. Increased user satisfaction: By identifying and addressing performance issues through load testing, machine learning backend APIs can provide a better user experience.
+This can lead to increased user satisfaction and retention.

+In summary, load testing of machine learning backend APIs is crucial for assessing scalability, identifying performance bottlenecks and stability issues, optimizing costs, and providing a better user experience.

 ## FastAPI vs Flask

 | Server Type | Number of Users | Average Response Time (Milliseconds) | Error % | Throughput |